johnridesabike/acutis/docs/manual.md

 homogeneously typed.
 They are specified with angled brackets, e.g. `<int>`.

 The order of keys in a dict is _not_ preserved.
-The compiler currently sorts them alphabetically, but that behavior could change.
+The compiler currently sorts them alphabetically, but that specific behavior is not defined.

 ### Enumeration